fabohax/badbot/README.md

 -Automated Strategy: Apply an automated strategy for your portfolio.

--Backtested trading: Run your strategy backed by downloaded historical data.

--Optimized: Works with optimized parameters which employs machine learning methods.

--Run: Test your strategy with simulated money (Demo mode) or deploy it with real money (Live mode).
-The concept is to find the best historical trade expectancy by markets based on variation of the stop-loss and then allow/reject markets to trade.
-The sizing of the trade is based on a risk of a percentage of your capital.

 -Control/Monitor: Telegram chat(start/stop the bot, show profit/loss, daily summary, current open trades results, etc.).

--Analyse: Further analysis can be performed on either Backtesting data or Bitbot trading history (SQL database), including automated standard plots, and methods to load the data into interactive environments.

 ## Hardware requirements